naninovel/docs/docs/api/index.md

 #### Example
 ```
-; Shakes an active text printer
+; Shakes a default text printer
 @fx ShakePrinter

 ; Applies a glitch effect to the camera